mathesar-foundation/mathesar-wiki/docs/community/gsoc/project-ideas/automatic-hint-reflection.md

 - Figure out when to reflect and how to cache the reflections so as to minimally burden the wider system with more state;
 - Do the implementation.

-I would expect the above tasks to be performed (at least somewhat) asynchroniously.
+I would expect the above tasks to be performed (at least somewhat) asynchronously.

 ## Expected Outcome
 An automatic PostgreSQL function (and possibly type) property reflection mechanism tailored to automatically finding useful hints for the hint system.